usgs/nshmp-haz/etc/examples/5-complex-model/README.md

 hazard ../../../../nshmp-model-cous-2008/Western\ US map.geojson config-map.json
 ```

 This computes 121 curves over a 2° by 2° area and will give you a sense of how long a larger map might take.
-Note that in the above two examples we specified different output directories for each calculation.
+Note that in the above two examples we specified different output directories in the config files for each calculation.

 #### Next: [Example 6 – Enhanced output](../6-enhanced-output)